 complying with all applicable securities laws.

-Compliance with this Code is, first and foremost, the individual responsibility of every director, officer and employee.
+Compliance with this Code is, first and foremost, the individual responsibility of every Board Member, Officer, Employee and Contractor.
 We attempt to foster a work environment in which ethical issues and concerns may be raised and discussed with supervisors or with others without the fear of retribution.
 It is our responsibility to provide a system of reporting and access when you wish to report a suspected violation, or to seek counseling, and if the normal chain of command cannot, for whatever reason, be used.

 Our Board and Audit Committee have established the standards of business conduct contained in this Code and oversee compliance with this Code.
-To ensure familiarity with the Code, directors, officers, and employees will be asked to read the Code and sign a Compliance Certificate annually.
-Upon request, the Corporation will provide access to Blake, Cassels & Graydon LLP, our external legal counsel, to answer any questions that directors, officers and employees may have regarding their obligations under the Code.
+To ensure familiarity with the Code, Board Members, Officers, Employees and Contractors will be asked to read the Code and sign a Compliance Certificate annually.
+Upon request, the Corporation will provide access to Blake, Cassels & Graydon LLP, our external legal counsel, to answer any questions that Board Members, Officers, Employees and Contractors may have regarding their obligations under the Code.

 Reporting Violations and Questions

-Directors, officers, and employees must report, in person or in writing, any known or suspected violations of laws, governmental regulations or this Code to the Chair of the Audit Committee.
-Additionally, directors, officers, and employees may contact the Chair, the Chair of the Governance and Nomination Committee or the Chair of the Audit Committee with a question or concern about this Code or a business practice.
+Board Members, Officers, Employees and Contractors must report, in person or in writing, any known or suspected violations of laws, governmental regulations or this Code to the Chair of the Audit Committee.
+Additionally, Board Members, Officers, Employees and Contractors may contact the Chair, the Chair of the Governance and Nomination Committee or the Chair of the Audit Committee with a question or concern about this Code or a business practice.
 Any questions or violation reports will be addressed immediately and seriously, and can be made anonymously.
 If you feel uncomfortable reporting suspected violations to these individuals, you may report matters to Blake, Cassels & Graydon LLP, our external legal counsel.
 The addresses and telephone numbers of these persons are listed in the attachment to this Code.

-We will not allow any harassment, retaliation or any type of discrimination against a director, officer or employee who acts in good faith in reporting any violation
+We will not allow any harassment, retaliation or any type of discrimination against a Board Member, Officer, Employee or Contractor who acts in good faith in reporting any violation.

 The Audit Committee, or a designated member of the Audit Committee, will investigate any reported violations and will determine an appropriate response, including corrective action and preventative measures and the Chair of the Governance and Nomination Committee will investigate any reported violations and will determine an appropriate response, including corrective action and preventative measures for any other matter involving the Audit Committee Chair, when required.
 All reports will be treated confidentially to every extent possible, consistent with the need to conduct an adequate investigation.
 All complaints, results of investigations, if any, and reports will be retained for seven years.